Pistonight/mono-dev/website/src/pr_guidelines.md

 I should be able to tell what a function/component does without looking at the implementation.

 This is something that requires pretty high skill level and experience to do effectively.
-It's very common even for large, widely-used projects to not do this properly.
+It's very common even for large, widely-used projects to not do this properly, and it's frustrating to having to dig into the code or setup a minimal environment to find out what the function returns for, say, empty string.

 For example, this function:
 ```typescript
 /** Parses a number from an input string */
 function parseNumber(input: string): number {